About Ahead Sheep™

 • Operational performance: Monitoring traffic to maintain the availability and proper functioning of the website.

-To manage tracking and data collection, the Company uses Cookiebot to allow users to control their consent preferences.
-Users may choose to disable certain types of tracking by adjusting their preferences through the Cookiebot consent management tool.
+To manage any optional tracking or data collection, the Company uses Cookiebot to allow users to control their consent preferences.
+By default, no non-essential tracking is performed unless you grant consent.

 For more details, please refer to the Cookie Policy.